Table of Contents

 Term or Duration

-Most NDAs will have an end date where the contract expires, and both parties are no longer in a contractual relationship.
-Although the contract will expire at this date, there may be another term in the contract which covers the expectation for how long confidentiality obligations are to apply for, even after the NDA has come to an end.
+Most NDAs will have an end date when the contract expires, and both parties are no longer in a contractual relationship.
+Although the contract will expire on this date, there may be another term in the contract that covers the expectation for how long confidentiality obligations are to apply, even after the NDA has ended.
 Obligations to keep the information confidential usually extend far past the date the contract ends.
 There could be a particular time frame, for example for five years after termination or expiry, and in some cases, it can be a lifelong perpetual obligation.

 Termination